-Xestia bryanti is a very small to small (FW length 9 - 11 mm) black-and-white day-flying noctuid moth with predominantly white hindwings from alpine habitats in northern British Columbia in our region.
+Xestia bryanti is a very small to small (FW length 9 - 11 mm), black-and-white, day-flying noctuid moth from alpine habitats in northern British Columbia in our region.
+It has predominantly white hindwings.
 The forewing ground color is dark gray with a hoary appearance due to scattered lighter scales.
 The pattern is comprised of the light gray zig-zag transverse lines, the terminal area, and the filling of the orbicular and reniform spots.
 The hindwing is white to light gray with dark gray dusting near the margin, thin dark discal spot, and veins and has a white fringe with light gray scales in the inner portion.
 The head and thorax are dark gray.
 The male antenna is filiform.

 This species flies over dry arctic and alpine tundra.